Revenue System Strategy

 Positioning → Demand → Pipeline → Conversion → Revenue Feedback

 Each stage feeds the next.
 When one stage is weak, everything downstream becomes harder.
+When the stages are connected, the business can diagnose growth more clearly and improve the system over time.

 This is the difference between companies that create activity and companies that create momentum.

 Activity is easy to generate.
+Momentum requires alignment.

 Why Most Growth Systems Break